21 Apr ‘Heroin AM’: An Insensitive Lesson in Addiction

 Heroin is not the only drug affecting American families, the number of deaths from prescription drug overdoses has steadily increased from 15,000 in 2004 to 26,000 in 2014.

-Chuck Rosenburg, acting administrator for the DEA claims: “120 people die each day in the United States of a drug overdose,” reports CNN.
+Chuck Rosenburg, the acting administrator for the DEA claims: “120 people die each day in the United States of a drug overdose,” reports CNN.
 Addiction is real, and the numbers prove it.

 Though heroin has the reputation that it must be actively sought after by a desperate junkie, SNL makes a valid point that legal variations of these drugs are sold in pharmacies over the counter, prescribed by doctors every day, and easily accessible to many Americans.